JaeWong91/GAME-ROOM/README.md

 -   Interactive elements.
 -   Carousel in the Games page to house images of games available.
 I felt this was necessary to be more presentable and less cluttered.
 -   On the Events page, I added a dropdown selection for the user to select which event they wish to enter.
+-   The Gear page contains imbedded youtube videos with user controls to showcase the high-end PC components installed on the machines.

 ### Features left to implement